Tife28/confectionery-order/README.md

 # confectionery-order
-code for getting orders from clients
+pure python code to handle orders in a confectionery